 - Implementing a process to capture citation metadata for citable data collections

-- Implementing the ANDS Cite My Data service.
-Start by reading the Cite My Data Policy and Technical Documentation and check whether you can re-use existing software.
+- Implementing the ANDS DOI Service (Cite My Data).
+Start by reading the ANDS DOI Service Policy and Technical Documentation and check whether you can re-use existing software

 - Creating supporting documentation and promotional materials.